eordano/delegation/README.md

-# Stage 1: Setting up the project
+# Stage 2: Setting up cursor.sh

-## Chat with GPT4:

-I need your help creating a simple HTML+JS single page application to help me with an optimization problem.
-I would like to pick 20 delegates out of a set of candidates to delegate my votes to.
+Delegation is a simple HTML+JS single page application built with React and Typescript to help me with an optimization problem.

+The problem: Pick 20 delegates out of a set of candidates to delegate my votes to.

 The system in question is an Ethereum-based DAO, and I can distribute my "voting power" (similar to shares) across a number of users that I feel would vote similarly to me.
 In order to do that, I have a transparent list of who voted for what across time.

-The data is in the following format, in the shape of three CSV files that I can serve together with a simple static file server (I don't need help with that, please focus on the output of the HTML and JS):
+The data is in the following format, in the shape of three CSV files served from `/data/{members,votes,proposals}.csv

 members.csv sample rows (out of ~4316):
 ```